This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Urine tests are done to check your kidneys.

 - A chest x-ray is a picture of your lungs and heart.
 A chest x-ray may show signs of heart failure or fluid around your heart and lungs.

 - A CT scan is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your head.
 The pictures may show signs of a stroke.
-You may be given dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.